intarchboard/idr-workshop/problem-statement.md

 -	Any security system designed to operate on a per-update basis is likely to open many new attack surfaces in the form of denial of service attacks
 -	Any security system that increases the time required to process an update will necessarily slow convergence, increasing the overall instability of the system
--	Any security system that increases development and deployment complexity will likely increase the number of failures induced by human error, and make the full scope of BGP deployment and implementation readily testable
+-	Any security system that increases development and deployment complexity will likely increase the number of failures induced by human error, and make the full scope of BGP deployment and implementation impossible to readily test